rabadgp/inditex-core-platform-proof/README.md

 Domain layer is composed of the `domain` module.
 This is where the objects that make up the domain from the business point of view are located.
 The `Product` entity has been identified as AggregateRoot, the `Price` entity as Entity and the rest of the identifiers as ValueEntities.
-It is important to note that due to the lack of business rules in the target use case the result corresponds to that of an anemic domain.
+Business rule that determines the rate applicable to the product has been implemented in this layer, avoiding the construction of an anemic domain.

 The application layer is composed of the `application` module, which is in charge of defining use cases, verifying business rules and orchestrating between the application domain and the infrastructure layer through ports and adapters.